 An introduction to quantum mechanics and statistical mechanics.
 Includes atomic theory, bonding theory, and computational chemistry.
 Prerequisite: CHEM 371 (lin)

 CHEM 436.
 Physical Inorganic Chemistry.
 (2 Credits)

 This course focuses on the bonding, electronic structure, and geometry of inorganic compounds.
 Topics include: molecular orbital theory, molecular symmetry, group theory, vibrational spectroscopy, electronic spectroscopy of transition metal complexes and solid state chemistry.
-Prerequisite or corequisite: CHEM 371.
+Prerequisite: CHEM 336.
+Prerequisite or Corequisite: CHEM 371.

 CHEM 437.
 Organometallic Chemistry.
 (2 Credits)

 A course in the structure, reactivity and applications of organometallic compounds with a focus on transition metal organometallic compounds.
 Topics will include: electronic structure; reactivity and mechanisms of coordination compounds; ligands, descriptive chemistry, reaction mechanisms, characterization of organometallic compounds; catalysis.
-Prerequisite or corequisite: CHEM 371.
+Prerequisite: CHEM 336.

 CHEM 455.
 Advanced Analytical Chemistry I. (2 Credits)

 Instrumental methods used in analysis and research.
 Scientific instrumentation electronics, computer interfacing, and signal processing.
 Cyclic voltammetry and fluorescence techniques.
 One lecture, three hours laboratory.
 Prerequisite: CHEM 371 or consent of instructor. (lin)